 - I’m have this light bulb up (the cord smelled strong and offgassed in my car for a while but then was fine for me).
 I also like this little nightlight but it won’t provide much light.

-- I will mount this silent, energy efficient, space saving heater (which smelled at first but did offgas quickly in the sun) with this thermostat.
+- I will mount this silent, energy-efficient, space-saving heater (which smelled at first but did offgas quickly in the sun) with this thermostat.

 - In the summer I will use a portable AC, I like this one for the level of offgassing.
-I throw them away every fall as they tend to go mouldy after one season or two and I have nowhere to store them.
+I throw them away every fall as they tend to go moldy after one season or two and I have nowhere to store them.

 - I bought this fridge which needed a lot of offgassing outside including running it outside.
 This one smelled more than other brands I have tried like Danby.
 I like Walmart for fridges as well.